-Students complete a range of written work, such as an essay, summary and process description, and also participate in an interview based on a non-technical scientific article and follow-up questions.
+Students complete a range of written work, such as an essay, summary and process description, and also participate in an interview based on a non-technical scientific article and follow-up questions, as well as in a group presentation.
 They also keep a learning journal in which they address certain issues covered on the course and reflect on their progress through the course.

 The final examination is of 2 h 30 min duration.
 Students must achieve an overall mark of at least 40% in order to pass this module.